nickbrandt/gitlab-ui/src/components/base/tooltip/tooltip.md

 Using the tooltip component is recommended if you have HTML content.
-It is also currently required if the tooltip content needs to change while it's visible (see [thisupstream issue]).
+It is also currently required if the tooltip content needs to change while it's visible (see [this upstream issue]).
 In all other cases, please use the directive.

 [this upstream issue]: https://github.com/bootstrap-vue/bootstrap-vue/issues/2142